4neesh/DevBlog/src/posts/018_SolidS.md

 <br>
 <h4>The benefits of SRP</h4>
 <p>
 In the example above, SRP has been used to separate the responsibilities of the classes.
-The update and enhancement to the application has been made in expected classes and have not expanded their responsibility beyond their original design.
+The update and enhancement to the application has been made in expected classes and have not expanded their original responsibility.
 The SRP version of the application promotes the <i>single reason for change</i> as the enhancements only prompt a single change in the class with the responsibility for handling the inventory and for the user verification.
 </p>
 <p>
 <strong>Debugging</strong><br>